Tourém

 Tourém is a village and parish (freguesia) in the municipality of Montalegre in the far north of Portugal.
 The main part of the territory of the parish stretches as a small peninsula of Portuguese land within Spanish territory.
-The northern extremity of the parish is, in formal terms, a Portuguese exclave within Spain, being separated from the rest of the Parish, and the rest of Portugal, by a lake in the Salas River in Spanish territory.
-This is one of only two exclaves of Portugal.
+The northern extremity of the parish is separated from the rest of the Parish and, therefore, the rest of Portugal by a lake in the Salas River in Spanish territory, making it an exclave.
 The parish has an area of 16,61 km² and 112 inhabitants (2021).